Anzac Day Cup

 The ANZAC Day Cup is a rugby league match contested annually in the National Rugby League between the Sydney Roosters and the St. George Illawarra Dragons.
 The ANZAC Day Cup was introduced in 2002 to honour the Australian and New Zealand Army Corps.

 In 2020, due to the COVID-19 pandemic in Australia, the cup was instead contested on 6 August, the anniversary of the Battle of Lone Pine.
+This match is therefore not considered to be an Anzac Cup match, but rather a Battle of Lone Pine Cup game, as it wasn’t played on Anzac Day and the Ashton-Collier Spirit of Anzac Medal for Player of the Match was not awarded.